mvolkmann/blog/src/swift.md

 - In the Navigator, select the root project directory.
 - In the editor that appears, select the first entry under "Targets".
+- Rename "Development Assets" under "Development".
 - In the General tab under Identity, modify the "Display Name".
+- In the Navigator, rename the root directory and the directory below that with the same name.

+TODO: I'm not confident all of these steps are correct or required.

 #### Navigator